robbieraphaelday/Text-Query-Chatbot/README.md

 ## Installation

 1. Clone the repository:
    ```
    git clone https://github.com/your-username/chatbot-project.git
    ```

 2. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```

+3. Add your OpenAI key to the `txtlangchain.py` file and `openai_key.txt` file.
+These keys are required for the operation of the chatbot.

 ## Usage

 1. Add the PDF documents you want to query to the `docs` directory.

 2. Start the chatbot by running the following command:
    ```
    python chatbot.py
    ```